sibelius-notes/mdf/1221/music376.md

 Polytonality: similar to polychord. bitonal: polytonal music with two tonal centers.

 [Pandiatonicism](https://musictheory.pugetsound.edu/mt21c/Pandiatonicism.html): uses only the tones of some diatonic scale but does not rely on traditional harmonic progressions and dissonance treatment.
+Great vid from [music matters](https://youtu.be/VTJz0ipMoZM)

 Atonality was a development even more radical than that of the various sorts of pitch-centricity used in post-tonal music.